 1. Prepare the Pie Crust

-Start by preparing your pie crust.
-You can use a store-bought crust or make your own from scratch.
-If making from scratch, combine all-purpose flour and salt in a bowl, then cut in the unsalted butter until the mixture resembles coarse crumbs.
-Gradually add ice water, mixing just until the dough comes together.
+First get your pie crust ready.
+You can buy one in the store or make it from scratch.
+If you make it, mix the flour and salt in a bowl then cut in the butter until its like coarse crumbs.
+Slowly add ice water while you stir only until the dough holds together.
 Roll it out on a floured surface to fit your pie dish.
-For a flaky crust, avoid overworking the dough.
-Once prepared, par-bake the crust for about 10-15 minutes at 350°F (175°C) until lightly golden.
+Dont overwork the dough if you want it flaky.
+Then bake the crust for 10-15 minutes at 350°F (175°C) until its lightly golden.

 2. Make the Filling